 Not long ago, we considered the apex of maintenance and reliability to be 80%PM and 20%CM.
 Industry 4.0 as changed that reality as we now have a number of data paths which promise validated, real-time data at our fingertips.
 Analytics will provide the biggest change in a generation to how we maintain our assets.
 Specifically for this space, the next few years will be very exciting as seemingly unrelated puzzle pieces find their place in the Venn diagram.
 But what we already know, is that different companies, different groups, will need different types of analytics ranging from alerts and alarms to predictive and prescriptive models.
 During this session, Nicole Rochelle, Data Analytics Manager at Monogram Foods, demonstrates results from using Power BI for reliability maintenance, defuses the challenges, and offers practical advice for getting started.
 Have you chosen your adventure when it comes to analytics and business intelligence?
 The time is now!

-Director, Global Operations, UE SystemsLinkedin
+Vice President of Global Development, UE SystemsLinkedin

 Sr. Capacity Assurance Consultant, Fluke ReliabilityLinkedin

 “Purpose for Pain – 10 Keys to taking the sting out of progress”

 Fight or Flight – two very basic human characteristics when faced with sudden unknowns.
 Also true is the cliché “We are a product of our environment” – something we learn early on when understanding adolescence.
 Equate adolescence with innocence and you have another cliché “You don’t know what you don’t know”.
 Enough of the clichés already – we get it.